Tabby: A Language Model Architecture for Tabular and Structured Data Synthesis: Experimental Results

 Additional details on how models are trained and sampled are available in Appendix~\ref{app:eval-setup}.

-\paragraph{Datasets: } We evaluate Tabby on six common tabular datasets, which are summarized in Table~\ref{tab:datasets}.
+\textbf{Datasets: } We evaluate Tabby on eight common tabular datasets, which are summarized in Table~\ref{tab:datasets}.
 The majority of these datasets are standard for the evaluation of tabular synthesis techniques, allowing for easy comparison with prior approaches.
 For more information on these datasets, see Appendix~\ref{app:data}.

-\paragraph{Metrics: } We focus on \textbf{\textit{machine learning efficacy (MLE)} \cite{mle}, the standard metric essential to the quantitative evaluation of synthetic tabular data}.
+\textbf{Metrics: } We focus on \textbf{\textit{machine learning efficacy (MLE)} \citep{mle}, the standard metric for quantitative evaluation of synthetic tabular data}.
 In brief, MLE compares the performance of downstream classifiers that were trained using either real or synthetic data.

-Our MLE results in the following sections are interpreted as follows: the ``\textit{Original}" downstream classifier, trained using real data, is considered the upper bound and \textbf{any MLE score higher than the ``Original" score is considered the best.
-If no score surpasses the ``Original" score, then any highest score is considered the best}.

-A visual summary of MLE calculation is provided in Figure~\ref{fig:mle}.
-In Appendix~\ref{app:eval-setup}, we provide a formal definition of MLE (as well as two more metrics deferred to the Appendices: Discrimination and the Distance to Closest Record).
+Our MLE results in the following sections are interpreted as follows: the downstream classifier that is trained using non-synthetic, real data is considered the upper bound and \textbf{any MLE score higher than this ``Non-Synthetic'' classifier's score is considered the best.
+If no score surpasses the ``Non-Synthetic'' score, then any highest score is considered the best}.
+Figure~\ref{fig:mle} summarizes the MLE calculation process.
+In Appendix~\ref{app:exp}, we provide a formal definition of MLE, as well as \textit{several more metrics} including Shape, Trend \citep{shi_tabdiff_2025}, Distance to Closest Record (DCR) and Membership Inference Attack \citep{yao2025dcrdelusionmeasuringprivacy} performance.
+These metrics additionally compare the synthetics' abilities to preserve trainset distributions without memorizing the trainset.

-\textbf{Aggregation of results:} Our evaluation involves a comparison between 9 synthesis methods (including Tabby) across 6 datasets.
+\textbf{Aggregation of results:} Our evaluation involves a comparison between 14 synthesis methods (including Tabby) across eight datasets.
 So, while we do report final scores on each task individually, we would also like to understand which method \textit{performs the best across all of the tasks in our evaluation.}